rodrigojsoliveira/fsnd-item-catalog/README.md

 ## Python version
-You will need Python 3 installed on your system to run the log analysis tool.
+You will need Python 3 installed on your system to run this code.